 - Twist and let rise:

-Twist each stripe, following the video below.
+Twist each stripe, following the video on this page.
 Let rise for 30 more minutes.

 - Brush with egg and bake: